edvin/pillar/docs/concepts/context-registries.md

 🧰 Registering Context Registries

-Each ContextRegistry must be registered in your application’s `config/pillar.php` file under the Each ContextRegistry must be registered in your application’s `config/pillar.php` file under the `context_registries` key:
+Each ContextRegistry must be registered in your application’s `config/pillar.php` file under the `context_registries`
+key:

 ```php
 'context_registries' => [